carrliitos/uk_foodbank_api/README.md

 ## Structure
 The project contains the following general structure:

-* R: Complex or significant amounts of R code that is not appropriate for notebooks
+* [R](./R): Complex or significant amounts of R code that is not appropriate for notebooks.
-* data-raw: Incoming datasets that should be considered readonly; contents of this directory are ignored by git to protect PHI
+* [data-raw](./data-raw): Incoming datasets that should be considered readonly.
-* data: Datasets produced for cleaning, analysis, or distribution after execution of scripts; consider this directory volatile; create subdirectories if needed; contents of this directory are ignored by git to protect PHI
+* [data](./data): Datasets produced for cleaning, analysis, or distribution after execution of scripts.
-* notebooks: Notebooks that support the manipulation and analysis of the datasets; number workbooks in order of execution required and divide into subdirectories if needed
+* [notebooks](./notebooks): Notebooks that support the manipulation and analysis of the datasets; number workbooks in order of execution required and divide into subdirectories if needed.
-* output: Any documents or datasets intended for distribution from this project
+* [output](./output): Any documents or datasets intended for distribution from this project.
-* renv: R packages needed to execute the project
+* [renv](./renv): R packages needed to execute the project.
-* reports: RMarkdown documents that support the manipulation and analysis of the datasets; number workbooks in order of execution required and divide into subdirectories if needed
+* [reports](./reports): RMarkdown documents that support the manipulation and analysis of the datasets; number workbooks in order of execution required and divide into subdirectories if needed.
-* sql: SQL scripts to extract datasets
+* [sql](./sql): SQL scripts to extract datasets.